icecube/skymap_scanner/README.md

 When the server is finished processing reconstructions, it will write a single `.npz` file to `--output-dir`.
 See `skymap_scanner.utils.scan_result` for more detail.

 #### 4. Cleanup & Error Handling
 The server will exit on its own once it has received and processed all the reconstructions.
 The server will write a directory, like `run00127907.evt000020178442.HESE/`, to `--cache-dir`.
-The clients will exit according to their receiving-queue's timeout value (`SKYSCAN_MQ_TIMEOUT_TO_CLIENTS`).
+The clients will exit according to their receiving-queue's timeout value (`SKYSCAN_MQ_TIMEOUT_TO_CLIENTS`), unless they are killed manually (`condor_rm`).

 All will exit on fatal errors (for clients, use HTCondor to manage re-launching).
 The in-progress pixel reconstruction is abandoned when a client fails, so there is no concern for duplicate reconstructions at the server.
 The pre-reconstructed pixel will be re-queued to be delivered to a different client.

 ### In-Production Usage Note: Converting i3 to json and scaling up
 You may want to run on events stored in i3 files.
 To convert those into a json format readable by the scanner, you can do
 ```
-cd scripts/utils
+cd resources/utils
 python i3_to_json.py --basegcd /data/user/followup/baseline_gcds/baseline_gcd_136897.i3 EVENT_GCD.i3 EVENT_FILE.i3
 ```
 This will pull all the events in the i3 file into `run*.evt*.json` which can be passed as an argument to the server.